ansible/galaxy_ng/docs/dev/developer_guide/data_models.md

 A big bucket of content.
 Think of this like a folder that has a set of collections (or any other pulp content) in it.
 Repositories store pointers to content, not the actual content itself.

 Repositories are versioned and repository versions are immutable.
 What this means is that whenever content is added or removed from a repository a new repository version is created that references the list of changes that happened on the repository.
 This is similar to how git works where code in a git repository is a long list of commits that reference changes that were made to the code over time.
-Versions allow for repositories to be rolled back to a previous state
+Versions allow for repositories to be rolled back to a previous state.

-The repository object in the database points to whatever the latest repository version is, however content can be referenced in any version of a repository, not just the latest version.
+The repository object in the database points to whatever the latest repository version is; however, content can be referenced in any version of a repository, not just the latest version.

 **Example**